-If you park your vehicle on or around our premises you do so at your own risk.
+If you park a private vehicle, motorbike or cycle on or around our premises you do so at your own risk.
 We accept no liability for any loss or damage caused.

 Performance Review

 We monitor performance on an on-going basis.
 This enables us to identify minor issues which we can rectify promptly by retraining or informal counselling.
 Our Managers take a positive approach to problem solving and efficiency improvements.